bram2w/baserow/docs/installation/install-on-heroku.md

 ## Could not connect to the API server error

-If you are getting a "Could not connect to the API server." error when logging in or creating an account, then you most likely need to update the `BASEROW_PUBLIC_URLS` config var.
-You can do so by going to the settings page in your Heroku app dashboard, click on "Reveal Config Vars", find the `BASEROW_PUBLIC_URLS` and change the value to `https://YOUR_APP_NAME.herokuapp.com`.
+If you are getting a "Could not connect to the API server." error when logging in or creating an account, then you most likely need to update the `BASEROW_PUBLIC_URL` config var.
+You can do so by going to the settings page in your Heroku app dashboard, click on "Reveal Config Vars", find the `BASEROW_PUBLIC_URL` and change the value to `https://YOUR_APP_NAME.herokuapp.com`.
 Don't forget to replace `YOUR_APP_NAME` with the name of your app.